iCloud: View notes

 Select a locked note in the list, then enter your password for locked notes.

-After you enter your password for one locked noted, you can view other locked notes without entering the password.
+After you enter the password for one locked note, you can view other locked notes without entering the password.
 They’re locked again after a period of inactivity or when you close the browser window.

 To close locked notes, click the Lock button in the Notes toolbar.

-To add a lock to a note, remove a lock from a note, change the password for locked notes, or to reset the password if you forget it, use the Notes app on one of your devices with iOS 9.3 or later or OS X v10.11.4 or later.
+To add a lock to a note, remove a lock from a note, change the password for locked notes, or reset the password if you forget it, use the Notes app on one of your devices with iOS 9.3 or later or OS X v10.11.4 or later.